-If you are looking for help in these areas, contact us and we can either help or recommend a service that fits with your website technology stack.
+If you don't understand these concepts of the Google Local SEO audit and you are looking for help in these areas, contact us and we can either help or recommend a service that fits with your website technology stack.

 Social Media Channels

 Social media has a minor impact on search rankings, so it is lower on the list of priorities.
+However, it does have an impact as it shows that you are an active local business.
+Therefore, we include it in the Google Local SEO audit.
 There are only a few basic best practices that you should be able to check off your list.
 Here are the items you will want to work on:

 - Fill out your Facebook profile.
 It's another area that Google will index keywords.